[twitter url=”https://crefovi.com/articles/fashion-law-in-france/” source=”Crefovi” related=”Crefovi” hashtag=”Crefovi” float=”left”]

 When it involves French design rights, the corresponding deed, contract or judgment must be recorded in the French Design register, to be enforceable against third parties.
 The documents must be in French (or a translation must be provided).
 Tax will be incurred only up to the 10th design, in a recordal request filed with INPI.
 For community designs, recordal must be made with EUIPO.
 For the French designation of an international design, recordal must be requested through WIPO for all or part of the designation.

-When it involves French trade marks, the corresponding deed, contract or judgment should be recorded in the INPI French trade mark register, especially for evidentiary and opposability purposes, for the licensee to be able to act in infringement litigation and to be enforceable against third parties.
+When it involves French trade marks, the corresponding deed, contract or judgment should be recorded in the INPI French trade mark register, especially for evidentiary and opposability purposes, for the licensee to be able to act in infringement litigation and for such deed, contract or judgment to be enforceable against third parties.
 Again, the copy or abstract of the deed, or agreement, setting out the change in ownership or use of the trade marks should be in French (or a French translation be provided).

 Of course, copyright of fashion products does not have to be recorded in any French register, as there is no registration requirement for French copyright.
 However, best practice is for the parties to the deed, agreement or judgment to keep, on record, for the duration of the copyright (70 years after the death of the creator of the copyright) such documents, so that the copyright assignment, pledge or licence may be enforceable against third parties.